dewert99/rust-horn-belt/README.md

   * The subfolder [model](theories/lifetime/model) proves the core rules, which are then sealed behind a module signature in [lifetime.v](theories/lifetime/lifetime.v).
+* ~~The folder [lang](theories/lang) contains the formalization of the lambda-Rust core language, including the theorem showing that programs with data races get stuck.~~
 * The folder [typing](theories/typing) defines the domain of semantic types, interpretations of all the judgments, as well as proofs of all typing rules.
   * ~~[type.v](theories/typing/type.v) contains the definition of a semantic type.~~